Work Skills Traineeships

 - materials and equipment

-- overheads (with the management fee not to exceed five per cent of total funds).
+- overheads or operating costs (with the management fee not to exceed five per cent of total funds).

 What types of projects can be funded?

 - revegetation, regeneration and creek/river restoration works - repairs to riverbanks and foreshores

 - refurbishment of community buildings (not private residences) - sporting halls, aged care facilities, social enterprises, community centres and halls

 - minor infrastructure works - pergolas, seating, fencing, picnic tables and pre-fabricated structures

 - re-development of community spaces - sporting fields and parks requiring general landscaping and horticulture type works i.e. creation of garden beds, vegetable gardens, planting

 - track construction - construction of walking tracks, paving and pathways, or improvements to existing tracks

 - media activities - publication of community newsletters/magazines, or the development of a community website

 - event management activities - organising community careers expos, community workshops or cultural celebrations